 Number one on our list is, of course, the embroidery machine.
 Without your embroidery machine, you can forget about embroidery.
 It really is the most important piece to this puzzle.
 There are tons of machines on the market varying in all shapes in sizes, from single needles to multi-needle machines.
 Let’s briefly go over each of these machine types:

 Single head embroidery machines are generally more user-friendly and are mainly used for basic sewing and digital embroidery designs.
 Can you guess why it’s called a single needle machine?
 Because a single needle stays in place while the embroidery arm moves over the flatbed and embroiderers the design you’ve chosen.
-A small downside to the single needle is every time you have a color change you have to switch the thread.
-These machines are widely available within most shopping centers and sewing stores, and will most likely be the easiest machine type for you to find.
+A small downside to the single needle is that you have to switch the thread every time you have a color change.
+These machines are widely available within most shopping centers and sewing stores and will most likely be the easiest machine type for you to find.

-Although these machines are user-friendly and great for the hobbyist embroiderer, if you’re looking to start a business or make money with your embroidery this won’t be the correct machine for you.
+Although these machines are user-friendly and great for the hobbyist embroiderer, if you’re looking to start a business or make money with your embroidery, this won’t be the right machine for you.
 The largest hoop size for most single needle machines is 8×12.
-This means that embroidering jacket backs, hats & caps, bags, and other larger / uniquely shaped items are either extremely difficult or impossible to embroider on.
+This means that embroidering jacket backs, hats & caps, bags, and other larger / uniquely shaped items are extremely difficult or impossible to embroider.

-While they can be a slightly more challenging to master, multi-head machines are the “say all be all” when it comes to embroidery.
+While they can be slightly more challenging to master, multi-head machines are the “say all be all” when it comes to embroidery.
 Using a multi-needle machine unlocks unlimited potential for your embroidery.
-Although there is a learning curve when first starting on a multi-needle machine, it’s nothing you can’t handle.
-Especially with all the great educational resource available online these days.
-These machines are comprised of 4-16 needles, each of which sew its own thread color.
+Although there is a learning curve when first starting on a multi-needle machine, it’s nothing you can’t handle, especially with all the great educational resources available online these days.
+These machines contain 4-16 needles, each of which sews its own thread color.
 This is a huge benefit as you’ll save tons of run time not having to switch colors manually.

-Not only are these machines more useful than a single needle for production, they also create incredibly precise and detailed embroidery.
-Plus, they’re fast.
-Which saves you time and allows you to output more embroidery.
+Not only are these machines more useful than a single needle for production, but they also create incredibly precise and detailed embroidery.
+Plus, they’re fast, which saves you time and allows you to output more embroidery.

-Now because these machines are often higher quality and have more capabilities than a single needle machine (keep in mind that this also does depend on the brand), they do often come at a steeper price point.
-In my opinion though, if embroidery is your primary focus (not exactly sewing) a multi-needle is well worth the money you put in.
+Because these machines are often higher quality and have more capabilities than a single needle machine (keep in mind that this also does depend on the brand), they do often come at a steeper price point.
+In my opinion, if embroidery is your primary focus (not exactly sewing), a multi-needle is well worth the money you put in.

 Embroidery Thread for Beginners:

 Thread weight is a little bit complicated as it doesn’t exactly work the way it sounds.
 For example, a low thread weight number means a heavy, thick thread.
-While a higher thread weight number is thinner and finer.
-Industry standard embroidery threads are usually a higher thread weight number (Between 30wt-40wt).
+In contrast, a higher thread weight number is thinner and finer.
+Industry-standard embroidery threads are usually a higher thread weight number (Between 30wt-40wt).

 The good news is that almost all machine embroidery designs are digitized for standard 40wt thread.
-Of course there are some exceptions, but most websites will specify within the design description what thread weight they recommend you use.
+There are some exceptions, but most websites will specify what thread weight they recommend you use within the design description.

-Rayon: Rayon thread is not as synthetic as polyester and because of this, it’s not quite as strong.
-This can cause multiple thread breaks with designs that weren’t digitized properly so I recommend only using this thread type with designs from reputable vendors.
+Rayon: Rayon thread is not as synthetic as polyester, and because of this, it’s not quite as strong.
+This can cause multiple thread breaks with designs that weren’t properly digitized, so I recommend using this thread type with designs from reputable vendors.
 Rayon is noticeably soft to the touch and produces a beautiful look & feel.
-Unfortunately however, it can be run down over time especially if repeatedly washed.
+Unfortunately, however, it can be run down over time, especially if repeatedly washed.
 I always recommend using rayon for stitching out our vintage 1950s free-standing lace (FSL) designs to get a beautiful finished product.
 Click here to learn other tips on stitching free-standing lace.

 Embroidery Stabilizers for Beginners:

-Cut- Away: Cut-away stabilizers are the strongest and most stable, while it can be used on any fabric type it’s best when stitching on stretchy or knit fabrics.
+Cut- Away: Cut-away stabilizers are the strongest and most stable.
+While it can be used on any fabric type, it’s best when stitching on stretchy or knit fabrics.
 The reason it’s called cut-away stabilizer is because of how you remove it.
-After your design is finished stitching out you simply cut away the excess stabilizer left around your stitches.
+After your design finishes stitching out, you simply cut away the excess stabilizer left around your stitches.
 Make sure you leave the stabilizer underneath of the stitches in place, as that will keep your stitches in place indefinitely.

 Tear-Away: Tear-away stabilizers are used when you need to remove most of the stabilizer on the back of your designs (between stitches and open areas).
-Tear-away can be used on almost all fabrics excluding stretchy and knit fabrics.
-To remove this stabilizer all you have to do is simply cut or find an open end to the stabilizer and tear it away.
+Tear-away can be used on almost all fabrics, but exclude stretchy and knit fabrics.
+To remove this stabilizer, all you have to do is simply cut or find an open end to the stabilizer and tear it away.

 Embroidery Designs for Beginners:

 Now that you know what you need to start embroidery, you’ll need designs to embroider!
-Now, you you might be thinking “I can find embroidery designs anywhere online, so why not just use the free ones?”… Well let me tell you that this isn’t always the best approach.
+Now, you might be thinking, “I can find embroidery designs anywhere online, so why not just use the free ones?”… Well, let me tell you that this isn’t always the best approach.
 While you can do that, I’m going to let you in on a little secret that will save you tons of time and agony on your machine.

 If it’s a free design on a non-reputable website, don’t download it!
-Very frequently I hear of people downloading ‘free’ designs, but what appears on their computer screen and what stitches out are two completely different things.
+I often hear of people downloading free designs, but what appears on their computer screen and what stitches out are two completely different things.
 Not only can the design look like a disaster, but it can have disastrous results on your machine!
-If the digitizer didn’t know what they were doing it can cause multiple thread breaks, bird’s nests, and sometimes even broken needles.
+If the digitizer didn’t know what they were doing, it can cause multiple thread breaks, bird nests, and sometimes even broken needles.

-Simply put not all designs are created equal & often times you get what you pay for.
-If an embroidery designs wasn’t created properly in the first place by someone who really knew what they were doing, you can’t expect it to sew out well on your machine.
+Simply put, not all designs are created equal and often, you get what you pay for.
+If an embroidery design wasn’t created properly in the first place by someone who knew what they were doing, you can’t expect it to sew out well on your machine.

-Now you may be wondering, where can I find reputable and machine friendly designs?
+Now you may be wondering, where can I find reputable and machine-friendly designs?
 Talk to your embroidery friends and see what others recommend!
-My personal recommendation is well… us!
-Our site UltimateStash.com has over 27,000 designs to choose from including authentic vintage lace designs from the bridal industry in the 1950s, step by step project tutorials, appliques and so much more!
-The reason I feel 100% confident recommending our designs is that each & every design was digitized correctly by John Deer, the world’s most awarded embroidery digitizer.
-Give any design on the site a try and I’m sure you won’t be disappointed.
+My recommendation is, well… us!
+Our site has close to 30,000 quality embroidery designs to choose from, including authentic vintage lace designs from the bridal industry in the 1950s, step by step in-the-hoop project tutorials, applique designs, and so much more!
+I feel 100% confident recommending our designs because each and every design was digitized correctly by John Deer, the world’s most awarded embroidery digitizer.
+Give any design on the site a try, and I’m sure you won’t be disappointed.